-A. Board of Directors / Policies-related guidelines:
+A. Board of Directors / Policies related guidelines:

-6. Know Your Customer (KYC) Policy: - (1) The NBFC shall have a KYC policy.
-The Board of Directors of the NBFC, or any committee to which the Board has delegated power, shall duly approve the KYC policy. - (2) The KYC policy shall include following four key elements: - (i) Customer Acceptance Policy; - (ii) Risk Management; - (iii) Customer Identification Procedures (CIP); and - (iv) Monitoring of Transactions - (3) The KYC policy shall, inter alia, incorporate provisions for the following: - (i) Periodic updation of KYC - (ii) Any exceptional measures for KYC updation, such as requiring a recent photograph, physical presence, or a more frequent updation schedule than the minimum prescribed. - (iii) Obtaining a copy of OVD or deemed OVD, for the purpose of proof of change of address during KYC updation. - (iv) Providing facility of updation / periodic updation of KYC at any branch. - (v) Change of registered Mobile Number for accounts opened in non-face-to-face mode.
+6. Know Your Customer (KYC) Policy: - (1) The bank shall have a KYC policy.
+The Board of Directors of the bank, or any committee to which the power has been delegated shall duly approve the KYC policy. - (2) The KYC policy shall include following four key elements: - (i) Customer Acceptance Policy; - (ii) Risk Management; - (iii) Customer Identification Procedures (CIP); and - (iv) Monitoring of Transactions - (3) The KYC policy shall, inter alia, incorporate provisions for the following: - (i) Periodic updation of KYC. - (ii) Any exceptional measures for KYC updation, such as requiring a recent photograph, physical presence, or a more frequent updation schedule than the minimum prescribed. - (iii) Obtaining a copy of OVD or deemed OVD, for the purpose of proof of change of address during KYC updation. - (iv) Providing facility of updation / periodic updation of KYC at any branch. - (4) Furthermore, the bank shall have the following: - (i) Policies approved by the Board detailing a robust due diligence process for managing requests to change the registered Mobile Number for Accounts opened in non-face-to-face mode. - (ii) Policy approved by the Board or a committee headed by the Chairman / CEO / MD, to establish parameters for approving cross-border correspondent banking relationships.
+New correspondent banking relationships require post facto approval from the Board or the empowered committee.
 7. The specific responsibilities and actions stipulated for the Board or its relevant committees in paragraph 6 above are elaborated upon in greater detail within the Directions.

 8. In terms of PML Rules, groups shall implement group-wide policies for the purpose of discharging obligations under the provisions of Chapter IV of the PML Act, 2002.
 (15 of 2003).
-Accordingly, every NBFC which is part of a group, shall implement group-wide programmes against money laundering and terror financing, including group-wide policies for sharing information required for the purposes of client due diligence, money laundering, and terrorist finance risk management, and such programmes shall include adequate safeguards on the confidentiality and use of information exchanged, including safeguards to prevent tipping-off.

-9. NBFC's policy framework shall seek to ensure compliance with PML Act / Rules, including regulatory instructions in this regard and shall provide a bulwark against threats arising from money laundering, terrorist financing, proliferation financing and other related risks.
-While ensuring compliance with the legal / regulatory requirements as above, the NBFC may also consider adoption of best international practices taking into account the FATF standards and FATF guidance notes, for managing risks better.
+Accordingly, every bank which is part of a group, shall implement group-wide programmes against money laundering and terror financing, including group-wide policies for sharing information required for the purposes of client due diligence, money laundering, and terrorist finance risk management, and such programmes shall include adequate safeguards on the confidentiality and use of information exchanged, including safeguards to prevent tipping-off.
+9. Bank's policy framework shall seek to ensure compliance with PML Act / Rules, including regulatory instructions in this regard and shall provide a bulwark against threats arising from money laundering, terrorist financing, proliferation financing and other related risks.
+While ensuring compliance with the legal / regulatory requirements as above, the bank may also consider adoption of best international practices taking into account the FATF standards and FATF guidance notes, for managing risks better.

-10. Money Laundering and Terrorist Financing Risk Assessment by the NBFC:
+10. Money Laundering and Terrorist Financing Risk Assessment by the bank:

-(1) The NBFC shall carry out 'Money Laundering (ML) and Terrorist Financing (TF) Risk Assessment' exercises periodically to identify, assess and take effective measures to mitigate its money laundering and terrorist financing risk for clients, countries or geographic areas, products, services, transactions or delivery channels, etc.
+- (1) The bank shall carry out 'Money Laundering (ML) and Terrorist Financing (TF) Risk Assessment' exercises periodically to identify, assess and take effective measures to mitigate its money laundering and terrorist financing risk for clients, countries or geographic areas, products, services, transactions or delivery channels, etc.

-(2) The assessment process shall consider all the relevant risk factors before determining the level of overall risk and the appropriate level and type of mitigation to be applied.
-While preparing the internal risk assessment, the NBFC shall take cognizance of the overall sector-specific vulnerabilities, if any, that the regulator / supervisor may share with the NBFC from time to time.
+The assessment process shall consider all the relevant risk factors before determining the level of overall risk and the appropriate level and type of mitigation to be applied.
+While preparing the internal risk assessment, the bank shall take cognizance of the overall sector-specific vulnerabilities, if any, that the regulator / supervisor may share with the bank from time to time.